cmake-js/fastcall/README.md

 [node-ffi](https://github.com/node-ffi/node-ffi).
 Then why we need another one could ask?
 For performance!
-There is a good 100x-1000x method call performance overhead when using [node-ffi](https://github.com/node-ffi/node-ffi) compared to hand made C++ native module, which is unaccetable in most cases.
+There is a good 100x-1000x method call performance overhead when using [node-ffi](https://github.com/node-ffi/node-ffi) compared to hand made C++ native module, which is unacceptable in most cases.

 # About